piglovesyou/node-hole/README.md

 Async friendly, stream-based task consuming utility for large amounts of data in Node.js.

 # Concept
 After years, it has been more important to write less-state code for me and naturally it has become more data-driven/functional style.
-But that style and async programming, inevitable in Node, are not always a good match.
-On one hand when you process too many async tasks at one time, you'd end up with `FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory`, `Error: socket hang up`, `errno: 'ETIMEDOUT'` or `errno: 'ECONNRESET'` message.
-On the other hand, it's not efficient at all when you process data one by one in sequence.
-Reactive Extensions might be a solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for that problem; all I want is just to set **limit number of parallel execution** and finish a task in the best speed.
+But that and async programming are not always a good match.
+On one hand when you process too many async tasks at once, `await Promise.all(promises100000)` for example, you'd end up with error messages such as `process out of memory`, `socket hang up`, `ETIMEDOUT` or `ECONNRESET`.
+On the other hand, it's not efficient at all when you process whole data one by one in sequence.
+Reactive Extensions might be a solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for the problem; all I want is just to set **limit number of parallel execution** and finish a task at the best speed.

-Then Node Stream object mode with beautiful backpressuring mechanism comes in.
+Then Node Stream object mode with beautiful backpressuring mechanism appears.
 Object mode lets you flow JavaScript object in a stream with **`highWaterMark` option**, which decides limit of number of buffering objects.
-By the native backpressure implementation, a busy writable stream reaching to its water mark requests upper readable stream to moderate amount of the flow.
-And thanks for [`parallel-stream`](https://github.com/mafintosh/parallel-transform), each part of a stream tries to fill full of buffers all the time as **it keeps order of data**.
+By the native backpressure implementation, a busy writable stream halts data flowing and takes time before requesting another to upstream.
+And thanks to [`parallel-stream`](https://github.com/mafintosh/parallel-transform), a transform branches out to consume buffer parallely as **it keeps order of data**.

 Node Hole offers a fun, easy and efficient way of parallel data consuming by wrapping solid Node Stream implementation with async/promise friendly API.